July 9th, 2019

 Plant-protein does not always contain all essential amino acids, but this can be easily fixed by combining 2 different sources of plant protein.

-Our bodies thrive on whole foods and know how to digest, absorb and heal itself with natural ingredients.
+Our body thrives on whole foods and knows how to digest, absorb and heal itself with natural ingredients.

 I lost a whopping 15 pounds after changing my diet when switching to clean, plant-based proteins at age 21.
 I also noticed that I recover faster after my workouts, have stronger muscles even though I workout less these days and my energy levels have increased, too!

 My advice to you: Try different protein powders and see what works best for your body.
 We are all different after all.
 However, make sure to read the ingredient list and pick a truly clean protein powder.

 It’s important to understand why your body actually needs protein.
 Its main functions in the body are: repairing cells and body tissue, providing energy and creating hormones.

 On top of that, it can help you feel full for longer, speed up your metabolism and thus support the weight loss process.

 It is really convenient to use no matter what protein powder you decide to buy.
 My favorite ways are: